 - Any PCB assembly instructions, if required

 - Review Points from Prototype Version 1: One the testing is completed, engineers know what all issue are there in the board, those are noted down and discussed with the team to take a decision which all need to fixed and which are not that important.
 Issues like extra label on board, repositioning of any connector for ease of testing etc. are also noted not just the design issue.
-The whole idea of this stage it find all points which needs to be improved which will reduce the effort in testing, assembly, repair, etc. In many cases this stage also involved compliance testing in-house or in an external Lab.
+The whole idea of this stage is to find all points(minor/major) which needs to be improved which will reduce the effort in testing, assembly, repair, etc. In many cases this stage also involves compliance testing in-house or in an external Lab.